Seyed07/Autonomous-Driving-via-Hybrid-Learning-and-Diffusion-Planning/README.md

-# 🚗Autonomous Driving with Imitation Learning , Reinforcement Learning and Inverse Reinforcement Learning
+# 🚗 Advanced Autonomous Driving with Reinforcement Learning, Imitation Learning, and Diffusion Models (v2.0)

 **Description:**
-ILRLOA is an advanced autonomous driving system that combines **Imitation Learning (IL)**, **Reinforcement Learning (RL)**, and **Inverse Reinforcement Learning (IRL)** to achieve robust lane following and obstacle avoidance in a Webots simulation environment.
-Leveraging computer vision for lane detection and LiDAR for obstacle awareness, the system employs a vision-guided expert policy to ensure safe and efficient navigation.
+This project presents an advanced autonomous driving system that achieves an exceptional level of lane-following precision and obstacle avoidance safety within the Webots simulation environment.
+It achieves this through an innovative combination of **Reinforcement Learning (RL)** with the PPO algorithm, **Imitation Learning (IL)**, **Inverse Reinforcement Learning (IRL)**, and a novel **Diffusion Planner**.
+The system utilizes computer vision for lane detection and LiDAR sensors for environmental awareness, guided by a rule-based expert policy.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/986ae391-b70f-4203-be4b-81fb1047c9c8" width="80%" alt="ILRLOA Overview">
 </p>

-## Access to Source Code
+## Source Code Access

-The source code for ILRLOA is **not publicly available** by default.
+The source code for this project is **not publicly available** by default.
-Access is granted **upon request and approval**.
+Access to the code is granted only upon **request and after approval**.

-To access or use the code, please **contact the project lead via email** or **open an issue** in the repository, stating your affiliation and intended use.
+To gain access or use the code, please **contact the project lead via email** or open a **new Issue** in this repository, stating your organizational affiliation and your intended use case.

-- Email: `seyedahmad.hosseini@aut.ac.ir` - `hosseiniahmad07@gmail.com`
+- **Email:** `seyedahmad.hosseini@aut.ac.ir` - `hosseiniahmad07@gmail.com`

-Upon approval, you will be granted access to the private repository.
+Once approved, you will be granted access to the private repository.
 Thank you for your understanding.

 ---

-## 🧠 Overview of the Learning Framework
+## 🧠 Architectural Overview & Learning Framework

-The ILRLOA project develops an autonomous driving system that integrates **Imitation Learning (IL)**, **Reinforcement Learning (RL)**, and **IRL** to navigate a simulated Webots environment, achieving precise lane following and adaptive obstacle avoidance.
-The system uses camera-based lane detection and LiDAR-based obstacle detection, orchestrated by a vision-guided expert policy.
-The learning process unfolds in two main phases:
+This project develops an autonomous driving agent that implements precise navigation in Webots by integrating **RL, IL, IRL,** and **Diffusion Models**.
+This multi-layered architecture allows the agent to learn from both explicit expert rules (imitation) and trial-and-error (reinforcement), while leveraging generative models to predict safe and optimal trajectories.

-- **Imitation Phase:** The agent learns to mimic the expert’s behavior using Behavioral Cloning (BC), establishing foundational navigation skills.
+- **Imitation Phase:** The agent learns basic navigation skills by mimicking the expert's behavior using **Behavioral Cloning (BC)**.
-- **Mixed Phase:** The agent blends expert and RL-driven actions, enhanced by IRL rewards, to balance stability and exploration.
+- **Mixed Phase:** The agent balances **stability** (imitating the expert) and **exploration** (learning from experience) by combining environmental rewards with rewards derived from IRL.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e93aa0e7-f219-408c-91d0-6ac8be66d622" width="75%" alt="Imitation Learning Phase">